NarasammaGodavarti23/CaseStudy/README.md

-# Sales price prediction
+# Emerging Sales Oppurtunities

-Use regression to predict price of electronic devices
+Use Regression to predict the Emerging sales oppurtunities of our client Manufacturer A

 Tip: If you don't have markdown viewer like atom, you can render this on chrome by following [this link](https://imagecomputing.net/damien.rohmer/teaching/general/markdown_viewer/index.html).